-This website will provide the latest discoveries about Sacramento land grabs, lawsuits and resistance against speculation, as well as tour information to provide opportunities to see where it all happened.
+This website provides the latest discoveries about Sacramento land grabs, lawsuits and resistance against speculation, as well as tour information to provide opportunities to see where it all happened.
 To learn more, just follow the thematic links at the top, which lead to more detailed blog posts including recent ones listed at right above the tour schedule.

 From Johann Augustus Sutter’s invented claim to the land, to the U.S. Supreme Court’s deeply flawed ruling endorsing Sutter’s supposed grant, this city’s land ownership is built on misinformation.
 Our history has been rewritten – sometimes obviously – and those who provided a glimmer of light in the tumultuous early days of our city are generally forgotten despite their sometimes major historic importance.